 The referencing process is actually very stressful for tenants.
 Our research shows that nearly half of them find it more angst-ridden than negotiations, removals, organising utilities, and registering with the council.
 This shouldn’t come as a surprise.
 After all, tenants are the ones under the spotlight.
 Plus they have to fill in application forms and supply ID, payslips, bank statements, and everything else.
 It’s no walk in the park.

 Although tenants will always have hoops to jump through, a few digital referencing providers are finally making life easier for tenants.
 For example, Vouch and Canopy have designed mobile-friendly applications with easy-to-use interfaces.
 This saves tenants time and effort because they spend so much time on their mobiles.
 What’s more, they can complete applications on the move.

 So it’s finally decision time.
 Now that we’ve whispered the pertinent information into your shell-like, will you plump for a faithful traditional tenant referencing agent or find your way into the arms of a modern digital referencing provider?
 The choice, of course, is entirely yours.

 Although the future would seem to be digital - if only because they remove the barriers that slow down the referencing process - those with longstanding partners may find it hard to make the change.
 However, you’ll never know the benefit of other fishes in the sea unless you dip your toe in the water.

 But there is one further reason why agents are embracing new digital tenant referencing solutions: the convenience of integrating referencing with additional services like Rent Guarantee Insurance.
-At Just Move In, for example, we offer the UK’s top-rated Home Setup and Utility Management service alongside referencing under the same roof.
-This means you can offer the best possible tenant experience whilst dealing with just one supplier.

 Now that’s a match made in heaven.